The Less Said the Better

 - If you witness potentially negligent acts or incompetence by fellow practitioners, do not place this information in the chart or discuss it in earshot of patients.
 Bring it to the attention of the medical director.
 The exception, of course, would be to intervene if the life or limb of a patient is in immediate jeopardy.

 - Never encourage a patient to file a tort claim or take legal action.
-If a patient has concerns about the care they have received, refer them to the facility’s patient advocate, risk manager, or the medical director.
+If a patient has concerns about the care he or she has received, refer the patient to the facility’s patient advocate, risk manager, or the medical director.

 - If the allegation of negligence involves you as a practitioner, you may be more comfortable having a colleague take over the care of your patient; often this may be the most practical choice.
 Document the change of providers in the chart, but do not put anything about the tort claim in the medical record.
 If you are unclear of what your role should be in caring for the patient, discuss the situation with your medical director or call the IHS Headquarters Risk Manager.

-- Do not discuss a tort claim with the involved patient or their relatives; if the patient asks you questions about their case, politely decline to say anything.
+- Do not discuss a tort claim with the involved patient or the patient’s relatives; if the patient asks you questions about the case, politely decline to say anything.

 - If you happen to get a call from a claimant’s attorney, do not discuss the case or say anything.
-Be careful because occasionally an unscrupulous lawyer may try to trick you into divulging information.
-Refer the caller to the Government’s legal counsel or simply say you are not permitted to say anything about the situation and hang up.
+Be careful because occasionally a lawyer may attempt to ask you to divulge information.
+Refer the caller to the government’s legal counsel (i.e., the HHS Office of the General Counsel attorney or Assistant U.S. Attorney), and advise the government’s legal counsel that you were contacted by the claimant’s attorney.

-- You can confidently discuss the case with an attorney from the Office of General Counsel or an Assistant U.S. Attorney (AUSA) from the Department of Justice, as these individuals are representing “our side” and may need additional information from you to help the Government defend the case.
+- You should confidently discuss the case with an attorney from the HHS Office of General Counsel (OGC) or an Assistant U.S. Attorney (AUSA) from the Department of Justice, as these individuals are representing “our side” and may need additional information from you to help the Government defend the case.
+Furthermore, you must cooperate with the HHS OGC attorney or AUSA when contacted to assist in the defense of a case.

 - Do not send or give copies of the claimant’s medical chart or computer records to anyone.
-Leave the transfer of patient documents up to the medical records librarian or risk manager, who are trained to know what and with whom information can be shared.
+Leave the transfer of patient documents up to the medical records librarian or risk manager, who are trained to know applicable rules and policies for releasing information.

 - Never discuss a pending tort claim or suit with the media.
 Refer all such calls to the facility’s chief executive officer.
 Decline all requests for interviews.